g-song-i/hugo-eureka-repository/content/homepage/about.md

 Now I'm a postgrad (actually I'm in master's course), but because I was a developer (especially, I was a backend developer so that I was setting up some servers and databases using AWS, and also coding SSS mainly) rather than a researcher before I graduated my university.
 So I can handle many kinds of computer language.

+Some contents will be posted in English or Korean.
+Because I want to make my blog to advertise myself, so I will post in English.
+And also I want korean to understand a knowledge in this field, so I will post in Korean.
+Because there are lack of materials related to cloud or cloud native security written in Korean, so I want to help people to understand this knowledge as much as I can.

 ## Skills

 - Programming Language